Rodsevich/arb_utils/README.md

 #### checkDuplicatesARB

 Check for duplicated values from arb file string.
-It returns Map contains duplicated key-value pairs.
+It returns a Map containing duplicated key-value pairs.

 ```dart
 final arb = '''{